 A group of providers called hospitalists care for our inpatients.
 This means when you are in the hospital, you have a dedicated team of doctors providing your care around the clock.
 While most hospitals have been using a hospitalist service for many years, it is sometimes still confusing to patients.
 They want to know, “Who is this person taking care of me,” and “Where is my doctor?”
 Below are a commonly asked questions and answers to help you understand our hospitalist service.

 A hospitalist is a physician who specializes in the care of hospital patients and who usually does not have a private outside practice.
-All of SRMC’s hospitalists are fully trained and board certified in the specialty of internal medicine, and their time is solely dedicated to caring for hospitalized patients.
+All of SampsonRMC’s hospitalists are fully trained and board certified in the specialty of internal medicine and pediatrics or family medicine, and their time is solely dedicated to caring for hospitalized patients.
 One or more hospitalists are available at all times to see new patients or to help patients already in the hospital who may develop new problems.